Funding Opportunities and Announcements

 No Due Dates?

 In our "ROSES" research solicitation we have expanded the number of programs with no fixed due date.
-Starting in ROSES-2021, proposals to seven programs in planetary science may be submitted at any time without any preliminary statement such as a Notice of Intent or Step-1 proposal.
+To these no due date programs (including seven in planetary science), proposals may be submitted at any time without any preliminary statement such as a Notice of Intent or Step-1 proposal.
 For more information see https://science.nasa.gov/researchers/NoDD.

 Need Advice about ROSES and proposal writing?